 This addition to import capacity, in addition to directly saving lives by allowing for health-related spending such as for food, medicine, and water or sanitation infrastructure needs, is also vital in allowing for imports that the economy is dependent upon for production, e.g., fertilizers for food crops.
 Data show that 155 of 173 countries saw their imports fall from 2019 to 2020.

 SDRs that are not exchanged for hard currency still help stabilize economies in their capacity as international reserves.
 These lower the risk of economic crises, including balance of payments, debt, and fiscal crises.

 This report tracks how countries made use of SDRs after the IMF issued $650 billion worth to member countries, from August 23, 2021, until March 31, 2022.
-It identifies four main ways that countries have used SDRs:
+Apart from supplementing existing reserves, this report identifies three other main ways that countries have used SDRs:

 The data show that during this period:

 The data show that sub-Saharan Africa is the region that has most benefited from the use of SDRs, with 41 of 45 countries using SDRs in some way.
 Additionally, countries have used SDRs to procure vaccines and for other pandemic relief; for ration cards, welfare payments, and wages; and for budget support, among other things.